Azure/azure-quickstart-templates/quickstarts/microsoft.cache/redis-enterprise-vectordb/README.md

 ---
-description: This template creates an Azure Redis Cache with Azure Search module enabled to store embeddings for vector search.
+description: This template creates an Azure Redis Cache with Azure Search module enabled to store and query embeddings for performing vector search using indexes.
 page_type: sample
 products:
 - azure